THE PILLARS OF PARKINSON'S FITNESS

 HIGH INTENSITY TRAINING

-Our HIIT workouts are fun, motivating, and tailored to address the symptoms of Parkinson’s.
-We offer workouts for every fitness level, including a wide range of beginner-friendly options to help you get started safely and confidently.
+Our HIIT workouts are designed to be fun, motivating, and supportive, helping you to stay active and challenge yourself.
+We offer workouts for a range of fitness levels, including a selection of beginner-friendly options to help you get started safely and confidently.

 STRENGTH TRAINING

-If you’re ready to build strength, we’ve put together a variety of upper body, lower body, and full-body workouts.
 You won’t need any equipment to begin - our bodyweight exercises are a great starting point.
-As you grow stronger, you can take on new challenges with resistance bands or dumbbells - adding variety and building confidence along the way.
+As you grow stronger, you can progress to resistance bands or dumbbells - adding variety and building confidence along the way.

 AGILITY AND GAIT TRAINING

-Have you noticed any changes to your walking - like a slower pace, smaller steps, less arm swing, or feeling a bit unsteady when turning?
-These can be common with Parkinson’s, but the good news is: movement helps!
+Have you noticed any changes to your walking - such as slower pace, smaller steps, less arm swing, or feeling a bit unsteady when turning?
+These experiences can be common with Parkinson’s, but the good news is - staying active helps!

 Some of our favourite activities include agility ladder drills, mini hurdle challenges and multi-directional games.
-Each one helps you stay quick on your feet, improve balance, and boost everyday mobility.
+These fun and engaging exercises are designed to help improve coordination, balance awareness, and confidence in your everyday movements.

 BALANCE TRAINING

-We often don’t give much thought to our balance—until it becomes difficult.
-For many people living with Parkinson’s, loss of balance and stability is a common challenge that tends to increase as the condition progresses.
-In fact, it’s often considered one of the most difficult symptoms to manage because of the heightened risk of falling.
+We often don’t give much thought to our balance - until it becomes difficult.
+For many people living with Parkinson’s, changes in balance and stability can become more noticeable as the condition progresses.

 FINE MOTOR SKILLS TRAINING